 8. Unmanaged stress

-If things have gotten completely out of hand and you need some help, let’s chat.
-I have more than 25 years of experience at coming in, figuring out what’s going on, and offering solutions that restore a productive work environment.
+If things have gotten out of hand and you want help diagnosing what is really going on, let’s talk.
+I have more than 30 years of experience helping organizations reduce conflict, strengthen collaboration, and restore a productive work environment.